Gender identity discrimination and vilification

 - A clothes shop not allowing a transgender person to use the change rooms that align with their gender identity.

-- Not serving someone in a restaurant because of the way they look.
+- Not serving a gender diverse person in a restaurant because of the way they look.

-- A landlord or letting agency restricting a transgender person’s use of facilities that other tenants have full access to (such as kitchen facilities or a communal garden).
+- A landlord or letting agency restricting a transgender person’s use of facilities that other tenants have full access to, e.g. kitchen facilities or a communal garden.

 How does the law protect me?